anajovanoviic/arangodb/README.md

 **18 - GeoJSON** <br>

-GeoJSON is format for geographical features > see section3/geoJson.aql with examples.
+GeoJSON is a format for geographical features > see *section3/geoJson.aql* with examples.